 We used to go out to eat a lot.
 It was so relaxing!

 I also used to love grocery shopping.
-I would stroll through the grocery store, trying to recall my favorite episodes of The Food Network’s, Everyday Italian, and purchase ingredients on a whim.
+(Don’t even get me started).
+I would stroll through the grocery store, trying to recall my favorite episodes of The Food Network’s, Everyday Italian, while impulsively purchasing ingredients on a whim.

-After shopping, I would choose the longest checkout line so that I could spend time in line looking at foodie magazines.
+Once my shopping was complete, I would then choose the longest checkout line so that I could spend time in line looking at foodie magazines.

-Fast forward, like a giant smack across the face, through 3 kids and 13 years of marriage.
+Fast forward, like one giant smack across the face, through three kids and thirteen years of marriage.
 I no longer live in that fantasy world.
-Many things have changed.
+So many things have changed.

 A long checkout line is no longer an opportunity to catch up on my reading.
-Rather, it’s an opportunity to master my ninja skills by swiftly moving the grocery cart with my elbow so my 2 year old can’t reach the candy while unloading eggs with the other arm.
+Instead, it’s an opportunity to master my ninja skills by swiftly moving the grocery cart with my elbow so my 2-year-old can’t reach the candy while I place eggs on the conveyer belt with my free arm.
 Meanwhile, I’m simultaneously using my foot to

 I’ve even changed grocery stores to avoid these long lines.
-God bless Aldi and the record speed at which they move people through the checkout.
-It really is a work of art that deserves a standing ovation.
+God bless Aldi and the record speed at which they move people through the checkout lines.
+It really is a work of art deserving of a standing ovation.

-I still do love to cook, but young children can kind of suck the joy out of it.
-I mean, they have to eat… all the time…it never ends.
+Now, I still do love to cook, but young children can sometimes suck the joy right out of it.
+I mean, they have to eat… like all the time…it never ends.
 Seriously, can’t they just skip lunch now and then without complaining?

 Don’t they know I’m pretty much hungry all the time?